 Therefore do not let sin reign in your mortal body so that you obey its lusts,Romans 6:12(NASB)

-Throughout the preceding verses, Paul showed by logical progression that all humanity has sinned.
-He proves that all fall short of God’s glory and that the consequences of our sin is death.
-Paul makes it very clear that the wages of sin for every sinner, Jew and Gentile alike is death - everlasting death - eternal separation from God.
-He shows that every sinner is alive to sin and dead to God.
-Every unbeliever is dominated by sin and estranged from God.
-The unregenerate man is born in sin and remains a slave to sin and separated from his Creator throughout his life – until and unless he is saved by grace through faith in Christ.
+Throughout the preceding verses, Paul demonstrated, by logical progression, that all humanity has sinned.
+He proves that we all fall short of God’s glory and that the consequence of our sin is death.
+Paul makes it very clear that the wages of sin for every sinner, Jew and Gentile alike, is death - everlasting death - eternal separation from God.
+He shows that everyone is a sinner, and every sinner is alive to sin but is dead to God.
+Everyone is born a sinner, is dominated by sin, and is estranged from the Lord.
+The unregenerate man is born in sin, he is a slave to sin, and remains separated from his Creator throughout his life – until and unless he is saved by grace through faith in Christ.

-This instruction from Paul is based on the faithful unchanging and unalterable Word of God.
-It is not a fingers-crossed type of reckoning or a curious fancy that Paul is suggesting that we cling hold to, but facts – facts based on God’s word.
-It is by faith in Christ that we have been saved and it is also by faith in Christ that we have been liberated from the power of sin.
-Therefore Paul urges us not to allow sin to reign in our mortal bodies, since we have been freed from its power - because we are in Christ.
-We are not to permit sin to have any influence in our lives.
-We are not to give sin a foothold in our life.
-We are not to place ourselves back under subjection to the power of sin because in Christ we are dead to sin, having been released from its power and dominion.
+This instruction from Paul is based on the faithful, unchanging, and unalterable Word of God.
+It is not a fingers-crossed type of reckoning or a curious fancy that Paul is suggesting that we cling hold to, but facts – facts based on God’s Word.
+It is by faith in Christ that we have been saved, and it is also by faith in Christ that we have been liberated from the power of sin.
+Therefore, Paul urges us to keep sin in the place of death and not to allow sin to reign in our mortal bodies, since we have been freed from its power.

-How then do we prevent sin from reigning in our mortal bodies so that we do not obey its lusts?
-How do we stop the old sin nature from climbing back onto the throne of our life.
-How do we prevent self from dominating our lives and taking back control of our bodies?
-Well, Paul gives the answer in the previous verse.
+How do we prevent sin from reigning in our mortal bodies so that we do not obey its lusts?
+How do we stop the old sin nature from climbing back onto the throne of our life?
+How do we prevent 'self' from dominating our lives and taking back control of our bodies?
+Paul gives the answer in the previous verse.
 We are to focus on the truth of God’s Word and reckon that we are dead to sin.
-We are to 'know' and believe, that without a shadow of a doubt we are in Christ.
-We are to believe without faltering that there is no condemnation to those that are in Christ.
-We are to know that the power of sin has been broken in our life – because we believe by faith in His sacrificial work.
+We are to 'know' and believe that, without a shadow of a doubt, we are in Christ.
+We are to believe, without faltering, that there is no condemnation to those that are in Christ.
+We are to know that the power of sin has been broken in our life – because we believe, by faith, in His sacrificial work.

-It is a factual knowing that the icy fingers of eternal death and eternal separation from God, which are the righteous wages for sin, has been cancelled forever for all that believe.
-That being the case we should not allow ourselves to slip back into fraternising with the sinful lusts of the flesh but moment by moment we should reckon ourselves dead to sin and released from its power over us – for we have been imputed with the righteousness of Christ and are made alive unto God through Him.
+It is a fact that the icy fingers of eternal death and eternal separation from God, which are the righteous wages for sin, have been cancelled forever for all who believe.
+That being the case, we should not allow ourselves to slip back into fraternising with the sinful lusts of the flesh but, moment by moment, we should reckon ourselves dead to sin and released from its power over us – for we have been imputed with the righteousness of Christ and are made alive unto God through Him.

-Loving Father I have read this passage many times, and I ask You to help me to see more clearly what it means to reckon myself to be dead to the power of sin and alive to You in Christ, for I want to live a victorious life in Him, to Your praise and glory, in His name I pray, AMEN.
+Loving Father, I have read this passage many times, and I ask You to help me to see more clearly what it means to reckon myself to be dead to the power of sin and alive to You in Christ, for I want to live a victorious life in Him, to Your praise and glory.
+In Jesus' name, AMEN.